A.19. Common libvirt Errors and Troubleshooting

 eth0, the physical network interface that is set as part of a bridge, attached:

-virsh iface-bridge eth0 br0Optional: If desired, remove this bridge and restore the original
+virsh iface-bridge eth0 br0Optional: If needed, remove this bridge and restore the original

 eth0configuration with this command: